pensadotech/WordGuessGame/README.md

 # WordGuessGame

-Word Guess Game
-Similar to the Hangman game, but without anyone getting hanged.
+Word Guess Game similar to the Hangman game, but without anyone getting hanged.

 _by Armando Pensado_